 The AgeWellAccounts project (2016 joint call) studies how the different dimensions of wellbeing change over the life course and how they differ between countries.
 The aim is to identify the main determinants that influence wellbeing at each stage of life and to explore the relation between wellbeing and intergenerational support.
 This project published two policy policy briefs on:

 - Inequalities in living standards across ages in France

 How is fertility related to social, economic and environmental quality?
 We try to answer this question with reference to Italy in the period 2010-2017 through the analysis of the association between the regional fertility rates and a rich system of regional indicators measuring various aspects of the social, economic and environmental quality.
-The results show that in regions best performing in terms of economic conditions and of the functioning of public services as well as in terms of the quality of educational system and of the environment, fertility is higher than the national average.
+The results show that in regions best performing on the regional indicators fertility is higher than the national average.
 This happens in the North-Eastern areas of the country, while in the South and in the Islands the overall citizens life quality is at the lowest level and fertility continues to decline.
 This suggests that there is a need for active policies both at national and local level aiming to:

 - Improve the quality of the public services, especially those oriented towards the family and children.

 Inequalities in living standards across ages in France